sillyfrog/BGGManager/README.md

 It will sync with BGG, and is designed to be used with https://github.com/sillyfrog/BGGManagerLEDLocator to highlight your desired game.

-*Note:* This update includes a breaking change to configuration for the LED strips.
-See below for the updated format.

 # Setup

 This has been designed to run in Docker, however it should be OK outside Docker, however it's untested.
 Containers that are required (to get the full system) are: